Jjdt12/SICP/README.md

 **ANSWER**

 ```
-If b is greater then zero, set a and b
+If b is greater then zero, add a and b
 Else subtract b from a.
 ```